Giriprasad013-git/modern-blog/README.md

 # Modern Blog

-A feature-rich blog platform built with React, TypeScript, and Supabase.
+A feature-rich blog platform built with React, TypeScript, and Supabase, deployed at [fastandfacts.com](https://fastandfacts.com).

 ## Features